tytydraco/yessleep/out/My_daughter_had_her_wisdom_teeth_removed_and_the_anaesthesia_made_her_admit_something_terrifying.md

 I looked at the nurse apologetically.
 “Sorry.”

 The woman grinned widely and shook her head.
 “Don’t be silly, Mrs Kary.
-I’m only teasing!
+I was only teasing.
 Anna, I’m sure Dr Addis will be back soon, but we—”

 “The man!”
 Anna insisted loudly.
 “Nathan didn’t see…”